jump-dev/SDPLR.jl/README.md

 ## Attributes

-The algorithm is parametrized by the attributes that can be used both with `JuMP.set_attributes` and `JuMP.get_attributes` and have the following types and default values:
+The algorithm is parametrized by the attributes that can be used both with `JuMP.set_attribute` and `JuMP.get_attribute` and have the following types and default values:
 ```julia
 rho_f::Cdouble = 1.0e-5
 rho_c::Cdouble = 1.0e-1